hermangroup/docs/wallets/dashcore/cmd-rpc.rst

 signmessagewithprivkey "privkey" "message"
   Sign a message with the private key of an address validateaddress "address"
-  Return information about the given dash address. verifymessage "address" "signature" "message"
+  Return information about the given historia address. verifymessage "address" "signature" "message"
   Verify a signed message